erictung1999/cf-logs-downloader/README.md

 Here are the list of parameters that you can leverage within the tool:
 ```
   -h, --help            show this help message and exit
-  -c CONFIG, --config CONFIG
+  -c config.yml, --config config.yml
                         Specify the path to the YAML configuration file.
+  -z ZONE_ID, --zone ZONE_ID
-  -z ZONE, --zone ZONE  Specify the Cloudflare Zone ID, if CF_ZONE_ID environment variable not set.
+                        Specify the Cloudflare Zone ID, if CF_ZONE_ID environment variable
+                        not set.
 This will override CF_ZONE_ID variable.
   -t TOKEN, --token TOKEN
-                        Specify your Cloudflare Access Token, if CF_TOKEN environment variable not set.
+                        Specify your Cloudflare Access Token, if CF_TOKEN environment
+                        variable not set.
 This will override CF_TOKEN variable.
   -r RATE, --rate RATE  Specify the log sampling rate from 0.01 to 1.
 Default is 1.
   -i INTERVAL, --interval INTERVAL
                         Specify the interval between each logpull in seconds.
-Default is 60 seconds.
+Default is 60
+                        seconds.
-  -n NICE, --nice NICE  Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
+  -n NICE, --nice NICE  Specify the niceness of the logpull process from -20 (highest
+                        priority) to 19 (lowest priority).
 Default is -10.
-  --path PATH           Specify the path to store logs.
-By default, it will save to /var/log/cf_logs/.
-Do not use with --paths parameter.
+  --path /log/path/     Specify the path to store logs.
+By default, it will save to
+                        /var/log/cf_logs/.
   --prefix PREFIX       Specify the prefix name of the logfile being stored on local storage.
                         By default, the file name will begins with cf_logs.
-  --no-organize         Instruct the program to store raw logs as is, without organizing them into date and time folder.
+  --no-organize         Instruct the program to store raw logs as is, without organizing them
+                        into date and time folder.
   --no-gzip             Do not compress the raw logs.
-  --bot-management      Specify this parameter if your zone has Bot Management enabled and you want to include Bot Management related fields in your logs.
+  --bot-management      Specify this parameter if your zone has Bot Management enabled and
+                        you want to include Bot Management related fields in your logs.
-  --one-time            Only pull logs from Cloudflare for one time, without scheduling capability.
+  --one-time            Only pull logs from Cloudflare for one time, without scheduling
+                        capability.
 You must specify the start time and end time of the logs
                         to be pulled from Cloudflare.
   --start-time START_TIME
                         Specify the start time of the logs to be pulled from Cloudflare.
+The
-The start time is inclusive.
-You must follow the ISO 8601 date
+                        start time is inclusive.
+You must follow the ISO 8601 (RFC 3339) date
                         format, in UTC timezone.
 Example: 2020-12-31T12:34:56Z
   --end-time END_TIME   Specify the end time of the logs to be pulled from Cloudflare.
+The
-The end time is exclusive.
-You must follow the ISO 8601 date format,
+                        end time is exclusive.
+You must follow the ISO 8601 (RFC 3339) date
-                        in UTC timezone.
+                        format, in UTC timezone.
 Example: 2020-12-31T12:35:00Z
   --install-service     Install the program as a systemd service.
-The service will execute the program from the path where you install the service.
+The service will execute
+                        the program from the path where you install the service.
   --uninstall-service   Uninstall the systemd service.
   --debug               Enable debugging functionality.
   -v, --version         Show program version.